Blabbermouth.net: Sources

 According to his own words, Krgin spends most of his time operating the site.
-When finding information relating to bands, Krgin claims to search bands' official websites (including social networking sites), which are usually reported on immediately, and band message boards where members of the band post.
-However, Krgin relies on the contacts he has made over the years ranging from band members, metal journalists, managers and other people in the music industry, stating this is where the "best" information comes from.
+When finding information relating to bands, Krgin said he searches bands' official websites (including social networking sites), which are usually reported on immediately, and band message boards where members of the band post.
+He also relies on direct correspondence with contacts he has made over the years ranging from band members, metal journalists, managers, and other people in the music industry, stating this is where the "best" information comes from.

-Krgin supposedly sends e-mails and makes telephone calls daily to obtain new information.
 Blabbermouth.net has a 'submit news' feature which has proved to be helpful to Krgin.
 When receiving a rumor he deems worthy of posting, Krgin will first research and contact people related to the band and question them about the rumour.
-It's claimed that 90% of the information posted is either found online or is submitted directly to the website by bands, managers, labels or associated persons.
+It is reported that 90% of the information posted is either found online or is submitted directly to the website by bands, managers, labels, or associated persons.

-Criticism
+Reception

+Blabbermouth.net is described by the London Free Press as a "reliable industry and fan site".
+Die Welt has called the site "one of the most influential and most quoted news sites for heavy metal and hard rock".

+Writing in 2016, MetalSucks founder Axl Rosenburg said that Blabbermouth.net "was basically the news brief section of the (by this point failing) metal magazines, only it was far more detailed, and it gave you the news as it happened, 24/7."
+Devin Townsend also said that the site "changed the way we do interviews by making us accountable".